ptrcao/18-NoSQL-02-Challenge/README.md

     }
     ```
 * PUT to update a user by its `_id`
+    * body with the updated info should be passed
 * DELETE to remove user by its `_id`

 `/api/users/:userId/friends/:friendid`